-5.192 Accordingly, conduct that improperly interferes with the free exercise by a House of Parliament of its authority or functions, such as the contravention of a rule or order of a House of Parliament, may constitute contempt of the Parliament and infringe the privileges of the Parliament.

-5.193 For s 46(c) to apply where there is no rule or order preventing publication, there must be a close connection between a document and some parliamentary purpose to which it relates which could be prejudiced by disclosure.
-Section 46(c) is concerned with circumstances where information provided to a House or committee of Parliament has been disclosed without authority or the disclosure otherwise improperly interferes with
+- 5.222 Accordingly, conduct that improperly interferes with the free exercise by a House of Parliament of its authority or functions, such as the contravention of a rule or order of a House of Parliament, may constitute contempt of the Parliament and infringe the privileges of the Parliament. - 5.223 For s 46(c) to apply where there is no rule or order preventing publication, there must be a close connection between a document and some parliamentary purpose to which it relates which could be prejudiced by disclosure.
+Section 46(c) is concerned with circumstances where information provided to a House or committee of Parliament has been disclosed without authority or the disclosure otherwise improperly interferes with a member of Parliament's free performance of their duties as a member. - 5.224 Disclosure of briefings to assist ministers in Parliament namely, question time briefs or possible parliamentary questions would not ordinarily be expected to breach a privilege of Parliament.
+A document of this kind, while prepared for a minister to assist them respond to potential questions raised in Parliament, is nevertheless an executive document.
+Unless some clear prejudice to parliamentary proceedings can be demonstrated, s 46(c) should not be claimed for briefings of this kind.
+Depending on the content of the briefings, other exemptions may apply. - 5.225 When assessing a document that may be exempt for a limited time for example, until a parliamentary committee either publishes or authorises publication of documentary evidence a decision maker should consider deferring access under s 21(1)(b).
+For further guidance on deferring access see Part 3.

-152 Re KJ Aldred and Department of Prime Minister and Cabinet [1989] AATA 148.

-153 See Senate Brief No 11, available at www.aph.gov.au.

-154 See Seven Network (Operations) Limited and Australian Federal Police (Freedom of information) [2019] AICmr 32.
+&lt;sup>204 See Seven Network (Operations) Limited and Australian Federal Police (Freedom of information) [2019] AICmr 32.